top of page

 To further enhance and improve his writing, Len has taken many creative writing classes and, in 2017, attended The San Francisco International Writer's Conference, which inspired him to write his first book, "The Darkest Gift," based on his love of vampires.
 He credits the late Anne Rice as the author who inspired him the most to write his dark vampire story.
 His first book earned him 5-star reviews from readers and professional book reviewers.
 His first novel became a finalist in the American Book Fest contest in the fall of 2021.

-with his husband, Byron Hancock, and their two cats and siblings (Felix and Felicia.)
+The writer lives full-time in Palm Springs with his husband, Byron Hancock, and their two cats and siblings (Felix and Felicia.)

 bottom of page